Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: Abstract

 \section{Abstract}

-We consider the problem of sequential multiple hypothesis testing with nontrivial data collection cost.
-This problem appears, for example, when conducting biological experiments to identify differentially expressed genes in a disease process.
-This work builds on the generalized $\alpha$-investing framework that enables control of the false discovery rate in a sequential testing setting.
+We consider the problem of sequential multiple hypothesis testing with nontrivial data collection costs.
+This problem appears, for example, when conducting biological experiments to identify differentially expressed genes of a disease process.
+This work builds on the generalized $\alpha$-investing framework which enables control of the false discovery rate in a sequential testing setting.
 We make a theoretical analysis of the long term asymptotic behavior of $\alpha$-wealth which motivates a consideration of sample size in the $\alpha$-investing decision rule.
-Posing the testing process as a game with nature, we construct a decision rule that optimizes the expected return (ERO) of $\alpha$-wealth and provides an optimal sample size for the test.
-Empirical results show that a cost-aware ERO decision rule correctly rejects more false null hypotheses than other methods.
-We extend cost-aware ERO investing to finite-horizon testing which enables the decision rule to allocate samples across many tests.
-Finally, empirical tests on real data sets from biological experiments show that cost-aware ERO produces actionable decisions to conduct tests at optimal sample sizes.
+Posing the testing process as a game with nature, we construct a decision rule that optimizes the expected $\alpha$-wealth reward (ERO) and provides an optimal sample size for each test.
+Empirical results show that a cost-aware ERO decision rule correctly rejects more false null hypotheses than other methods for $n=1$ where $n$ is the sample size.
+When the sample size is not fixed cost-aware ERO uses a prior on the null hypothesis to adaptively allocate of the sample budget to each test.
+We extend cost-aware ERO investing to finite-horizon testing which enables the decision rule to allocate samples in a non-myopic manner.
+Finally, empirical tests on real data sets from biological experiments show that cost-aware ERO balances the allocation of samples to an individual test against the allocation of samples across multiple tests.